 Currently, electrolysis is the only method of permanent hair removal available.
 However, laser hair removal can also be complimentary.

 Please click the link below to download the hair removal template.

 Hair Removal & Insurance

 It is your responsibility, as a patient, to seek reimbursement from your insurance company directly.
 Your hair removal provider will be able to assist you in this process.
-The Crane Center for Transgender Surgery will provide you with a letter of medical necessity from our office following your initial consultation.
-You can view excerpts from various health insurance medical policies that have explicit provisions detailing when electrolysis or laser hair removal is covered for transgender people on TranscendLegal.org.
+The Crane Center will provide you with a letter of medical necessity from our office following your initial consultation.
+You can view excerpts from various health insurance medical policies that have explicit provisions detailing when electrolysis or laser hair removal is covered on TranscendLegal.org.